-- Will the acquired company be run as a standalone operation, or be fully or partially integrated? - If it's to be fully integrated, how and when will employee terms and conditions be standardized, given the sensitivity of aligning compensation policies? - If it's to be partially integrated (for example, by merging functions such as Finance, HR and payroll in a shared services center) what are the expectations in relation to acquired payroll staff? - If it's to remain as a standalone entity, will employee terms and conditions still be standardized, and if so, how quickly? - What is the nature of the workforce being acquired?
+- Will the acquired company be run as a standalone operation, or be fully or partially integrated? - If it's to be fully integrated, how and when will employee terms and conditions be standardised, given the sensitivity of aligning compensation policies? - If it's to be partially integrated (for example, by merging functions such as finance, HR and payroll in a shared services centre) what are the expectations in relation to acquired payroll staff? - If it's to remain as a standalone entity, will employee terms and conditions still be standardised, and if so, how quickly?

+- What is the nature of the workforce being acquired?

 Do employees have complicated stock plans and benefits packages?
-Does the acquiring company have the experience to deal with them - or can employees be moved across to existing schemes? - What are the talent management considerations that impact payroll?
+Does the acquiring company have the experience to deal with them or can employees be moved across to existing schemes? - What are the talent management considerations that impact HR and payroll?
 People management is a key consideration in every M&A, but in some acquisitions key employees (or employee groups) may be a critical driver of the deal.
-For payroll, this is likely to influence complexity (for example, if the company offers retention bonuses to secure high-value staff) and also resourcing, particularly if support functions are expected to provide a "white glove" service to new employees - What is the nature of the employment environment at the acquired company?
-Is it an "at-will" environment more common in parts of the US, where newly-acquired employees can be more easily let go, or are there works councils and collective agreements? - Are there transfers of undertakings involved?
-Under European Union employment law, for example, general principles state that most responsibilities to employees pass to the acquiring company, putting a greater onus on it to provide equivalent or better compensation and benefits - What are the timescales for execution? - Does the M&A take the company into new regions or countries where the acquiring payroll organization or its vendor has limited experience and incomplete knowledge of local requirements?
+For HR and payroll, this is likely to influence complexity (for example, if the company offers retention bonuses to secure high-value staff) and also resourcing, particularly if support functions are expected to provide a 'white glove' service to new employees - What is the nature of the employment environment at the acquired company?
+Is it an 'at-will' environment more common in parts of the US, where newlyacquired employees can be more easily let go, or are there works councils and collective agreements? - Are there transfers of undertakings involved?
+Under European Union employment law, for example, general principles state that most responsibilities to employees pass to the acquiring company, putting a greater onus on it to provide equivalent or better compensation and benefits - What are the timescales for execution? - Does the divestiture take the company into new regions or countries where the acquiring payroll organisation or its vendor has limited experience and incomplete knowledge of local requirements?
 In these cases, one option may be to retain the acquired company's existing payroll teams and service provider, either on a long-term basis or in the short-term to continue processing payroll while the acquirer carries out its own parallel runs.
-It's important to keep in mind that this approach isn't always possible for example, if the acquired entity is being spun off from a larger organization where payroll and other support functions are excluded from the deal.
-These options are explored further in Part Two
+It's important to keep in mind that this approach isn't always possible for example, if the acquired entity is being spun off from a larger organisation where payroll and other support functions are excluded from the deal.

-1.4 Transition project management
+Transition project management

-Once the decision has been taken to proceed with an acquisition or merger, in larger organizations a project management office (PMO) will take responsibility for co-ordinating workstreams and lists of tasks, as well as pulling together representatives from the due diligence and integration teams, HR, payroll, finance, tax and legal.
+Once the decision has been taken to proceed with an acquisition or merger, in larger organisations a project management office (PMO) will take responsibility for coordinating workstreams and lists of tasks, as well as pulling together representatives from the due diligence and integration teams, HR, payroll, finance, tax and legal.
 Payroll's role typically becomes more operational at this point, although it may continue to provide some advisory services.

-Payroll's initial goal is to understand the in-house payroll set-up, the relationship with any outsourced service provider and key components of payroll such as benefits and allowances.
+Payroll's initial goal is to understand the in-house payroll setup, the relationship with any outsourced service provider and key components of payroll such as benefits and allowances.
 To an extent, this process mirrors the kind of 'status quo' analysis that companies typically carry out as they first build their international payroll strategy.